TN CM expresses confidence on Guv giving nod to 7.5 per cent quota bill | Politics

 TN CM expresses confidence on Guv giving nod to 7.5 per cent quota bill

-Tamil Nadu Chief Minister K Palaniswami on Friday expressed confidence state Governor Banwari Lal Purohit will give assent to a bill to provide 7.5 per cent reservation in medical admission to government school students clearing NEET, soon.
-He also slammed DMK President MK Stalin for writing to the governor on the issue, saying it was an attempt to create an "illusion" that he was responsible for a possible approval by Purohit on the matter.
+Tamil Nadu Chief Minister K Palaniswami on Friday expressed confidence state Governor Banwarilal Purohit will soon give assent to a bill to provide 7.5 per cent reservation in medical admission to government school students clearing NEET.
+He also slammed DMK president MK Stalin for writing to the governor on the issue, saying it was an attempt to create an "illusion" that he was responsible for a possible approval by Purohit on the matter.

 The Tamil Nadu Assembly had on September 15 unanimously passed a bill to provide 7.5 per cent horizontal quota in medical admissions for state government school students who clear the National Eligibility cum Entrance Test (NEET).
 The governor is yet to give his assent and a group of five senior ministers had on Tuesday met him, seeking his nod for the quota move.